valkey-io/glide-for-redis/node/DEVELOPER.md

 ```

 **Valkey Server and CLI**
-For testing purposes, you need to install the Valkey server and CLI.
-You can follow the instructions [here](https://valkey.io/topics/installation/).
+See the [Valkey installation guide](https://valkey.io/topics/installation/) to install the Valkey server and CLI.
 Some distributions has a package manager for Valkey.
 You can install it using the following command, base on your distribution:

 ```bash